The World’s Most Powerful Low-Light Energy Harvesting Solar PV Cells

 In addition to size, Ambient delivers a single-cell or monolithic architecture, eliminating the need to serially connect multiple cells for virtually all applications.
 The uniformity of a single cell also enhances device aesthetics.

-Ambient cells can be manufactured in a variety of custom sizes from 5 cm2 to 225 cm2, allowing industrial designers to drive photovoltaic cell design, rather than the other way around as is typical with amorphous silicon cells.
+Ambient cells can be manufactured in a variety of custom sizes from 3.25 cm2 to 75 cm2, allowing industrial designers to drive solar cell design, rather than the other way around as is typical with amorphous silicon cells.
 Ambient is the only solar technology that enables a perfect-fit, tailored solution for mass customization.

-Plus, unlike many PV technologies that require unrealistically bright conditions, Ambient cells are built for real world low-light applications.
+Plus, unlike many solar technologies that require unrealistically bright conditions, Ambient cells are built for real world low-light applications.

 According to the most recent data available from the U.S. Environmental Protection Agency, in the United States alone, approximately three billion batteries are sold each year, averaging 32 per family or 10 per person.
 The typical consumer owns two button batteries and 10 A, AA, AAA, C, D or 9V dry cell batteries, and throws out eight household batteries per year.
 Even in environmentally conscious California, only 0.55 percent of alkaline batteries are recycled.
 Besides generating mountains of hazardous waste in landfills, the production and disposal of batteries also has a large carbon footprint.

-Ambient’s low light PV cells do more to help manufacturers achieve electronic device sustainability goals than any other technology on the market.
-By harvesting energy from everyday light and extending the lifespan or eliminating batteries entirely, device manufacturers using Ambient’s PV cells can dramatically reduce the carbon footprint of their IoT devices.
+Ambient’s low-light solar cells do more to help manufacturers achieve electronic device sustainability goals than any other technology on the market.
+By harvesting energy from everyday light and extending the lifespan or eliminating batteries entirely, device manufacturers using Ambient’s solar cells can dramatically reduce the carbon footprint of their connected devices.

 Consider the case of a remote control.
 The German battery manufacturer Varta estimates that each AAA has a lifetime GHG emission equivalent of 61g CO2.
 Most remote controls require two AAA batteries that last approximately one year with average use.
 The average lifetime of a remote control is seven years, requiring 14 batteries during that time.